Ardor: Exploring the Lush Soundscapes of Love Spirals Downwards

 Even years after its release, the song remained a standout in the band’s catalog.
 Magnet Magazine, reviewing the 2000 retrospective Temporal: A Collection of Music Past & Present, called it: “A moodist masterwork.”

-Through Fuller’s poetic lyricism and her and Perry’s intertwined vocal harmonies, Depression Glass became one of Ardor’s most emotionally poignant moments—a testament to the album’s ability to merge beauty with sorrow, and sound with feeling.
+Through Wilde’s poetic lyricism and her and Perry’s intertwined vocal harmonies, Depression Glass became one of Ardor’s most emotionally poignant moments—a testament to the album’s ability to merge beauty with sorrow, and sound with feeling.

 Mysticism and Meaning: “Avicenna”